Triple J Hottest 100, 1997

-The 1997 Triple J Hottest 100, was a countdown of the most popular songs of the year, according to listeners of the Australian radio station Triple J, and was broadcast on Australia Day 1998.
+The 1997 Triple J Hottest 100, was a countdown of the most popular songs of the year, according to listeners of the Australian radio station Triple J, and was broadcast on January 26, 1998.
 A CD featuring 31 of the songs was released.
 A countdown of the videos of most of the songs was also shown on the ABC music series Rage.

-The most popular song was announced by former Prime Minister Gough Whitlam, the namesake of the winning group.
+The announcement of "No Aphrodisiac" as the year's most popular song was announced by former Prime Minister Gough Whitlam, the namesake of the winning group.